What is obstructive sleep apnea?

 Sleep apnea is treated in one of four general ways, depending on the cause of the obstruction.
 Treatment options include:

 - Surgery — removal of enlarged tonsils and adenoids (enlarged tonsils and adenoids are the most common cause of OSA in children).
-Other types of surgeries may be needed in children with other abnormalities of the structure of their head and neck area.
-For example, a dental surgeon may be able to adjust the position of poorly aligned teeth or the small jaw and thus create more room in the airway.
+Other types of surgeries may be needed in children with structural abnormalities of their head and neck area.
+For example, a dental or facial surgeon may be able to adjust the position of poorly aligned teeth or the small jaw and thus create more room in the airway.

 - Lifestyle modification — weight loss (through diet and exercise) may be helpful in the management of OSA in overweight children.